kyma-project/website/content/blog-posts/2022-07-28-release-notes-2.5/index.md

 In this release, we introduced a temporary setting: **global.sidecarMigration**.

-It is used to support migration of existing runtimes from enabled sidecar injection to sidecar injection disabled by default, which will resemble current Istio settings.
+It is used to support migration of existing runtimes from enabled sidecar injection to sidecar injection disabled by default.
+After the migration, the new setting will match the default Istio settings.

 By default, this new parameter is set to true, so there aren't any changes to sidecar injection in this release.
-The parameter will be removed in release 2.7.
+The parameter is here only for the migration purposes and will be removed in a future Kyma version.